 - Blood tests.
 You will have a test for H. pylori, a type of bacteria that may be in your stomach.
 Another test will check for anemia.
 You can get anemia when you don’t have enough red blood cells.
 Sometimes you may have low levels of certain vitamins and need to take a dietary supplements.

 - Breath test.
 You may have a test where your breath is collected and analyzed for a stomach bacteria.

-In most cases you will be given antacids and other medicines to reduce your stomach acid.
+In most cases, you will be given antacids and other medicines to reduce your stomach acid.
 This will help ease your symptoms and heal your stomach lining.

 You may also get atrophic gastritis.
 This can happen if your gastritis is caused by the H. pylori bacteria or by an autoimmune disorder.
 Atrophic gastritis destroys the stomach lining cells that make your digestive juices.
 This raises your risk for getting stomach cancer.
 It can also cause low levels of certain vitamins in your blood.

 - Having good hygiene habits, especially washing your hands.
 This can keep you from getting the H. pylori bacteria.